ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-09-04-answering-22-questions-about-van-life.md

 ### Have you seen those cool swivel seats that a lot of people install in their vans?

 Yes, these are awesome!
 However, I've designed my van in a way that separates the driver's cabin from the living area in the back.
-I basically have two rooms with a little passage that I can cover with a blanket.
+I basically have two rooms with a little passage that I can cover with a thick blanket.
 This is quite useful when I stay in very cold areas with freezing temperatures.
 Insulating an open driver's cabin to prevent water condensing is really challenging.

 ### Are time zones an issue when you're working?